 Dysfunctional uterine bleeding is now called abnormal uterine bleeding or atypical vaginal bleeding.
-It is a gynecological disturbance which is so common in the females in their reproductive age.
+It is a gynecological disturbance that is so common in females in their reproductive age.
 Back in the years, the prevalence of abnormal uterine bleeding was to be around 17.9%.
-Around 32.72 per cent of women all over India consults gynaecologist with symptoms for abnormal uterine bleeding.
-82.9 per cent of this disease prevails in women of reproductive age.
-However, both menarche and post-menopause cases are notable with 12.7 and 9.21 per cent of prevalence.
+Around 32.72 percent of women all over India consults gynecologist with symptoms of abnormal uterine bleeding.
+82.9 percent of this disease prevails in women of reproductive age.
+However, both menarche and post-menopause cases are notable with 12.7 and 9.21 percent of prevalence.

-The major drawback for the growing prevalence of this bleeding is lack of awareness about the disease and its treatments among the women.
-As the women of reproductive age often encounter irregularities with the menstruation, such as PCOS, endometriosis, infertility etc this hasn’t reached the spotlight.
-Although menorrhagia also is common with them with practically 16.06 per cent of women reporting this.
+The major drawback for the growing prevalence of this bleeding is the lack of awareness about the disease and its treatments among women.
+As women of reproductive age often encounter irregularities with menstruation, such as PCOS, endometriosis, infertility, etc this hasn’t reached the spotlight.
+Although menorrhagia also is common with them with practically 16.06 percent of women reporting this.

-The treatments prescribed for this abnormal uterine bleeding depends on the underlying causes.
+The treatments prescribed for this abnormal uterine bleeding depend on the underlying causes.
 Let’s talk about a normal menstrual cycle and what a reproductive life is for a woman taken to be so.